STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 VOICE INTELLIGENCE · IMPACTER

-Self-Control and regulatory monitoring language appeared in 2,340 SDUSD responses — students describing the exact strategies they use to manage chaos, break down big tasks, and regulate emotional responses to academic pressure.
-The survey number (22.3%) suggests students are struggling.
-The voice data reveals they're developing coping mechanisms the system has never seen — and couldn't measure with a five-point scale.
+IMPACTER detected Self-Control and regulatory monitoring language in 2,340 SDUSD responses — students articulating the specific strategies they use to manage pressure, decompose complex tasks, and regulate emotional response to academic challenge.
+The survey number suggests students are struggling.
+The voice data reveals that many are actively building coping mechanisms the system had not previously been able to see — let alone reinforce.

-"Having a purpose is so grounding — it gives you a sense of direction especially when life gets chaotic." — Adieny, Hoover High, Grade 9
+"Having a purpose is so grounding — it gives you a sense of direction, especially when life gets chaotic." — 9th grader, Hoover High

 01